What do contractions feel like?

 Like so many other aspects of pregnancy, every woman feels contractions differently.
 As your labour progresses, they will usually become more intense and frequent - it's how nature tells you your baby is on the way!
 Here are some pointers to tell you what they are and how to cope with them, but if you need more information, speak to your midwife or get in touch with our expert Careline team.

 What causes contractions?

-You feel a contraction when a hormone called oxytocin is released which makes your womb contract.
-The result is a hardening and tightening of your womb which pushes your baby's head down on your cervix and encourages it to open.
+You feel a contraction when a hormone called oxytocin is released, making your womb contract.
+The result is a hardening and tightening of your womb that can push your baby's head down on your cervix and encourage it to open.

 Coping with contractions

 During the first stages of labour, you may find that these contractions are still irregular, varying in frequency and duration.
 If all is well, you will likely be able to stay at home during this period, as this stage can last for varying lengths of time.
 There are lots of ways you can manage your discomfort at home; having a warm bath, drinking water, or massaging the area to help relieve the pain.
 The breathing techniques you learned at your antenatal classes will be very useful, and for a more high tech solution you could try a TENS machine - a clever little device that helps relieve pain by sending impulses through sticky pads attached to your stomach.

 It is important to call your triage and keep them updated on how you are doing.
 When your contractions are coming more regularly and lasting for a consistent amount of time, you will be invited in and assessed by a midwife to see if it is time to stay in the hospital to await the birth of your baby.
 Sometimes you may be asked to return home again for a while to allow labour to establish, please don't be disheartened if this happens, it simply means you are still in the early stages of labour.